 Learner Resources

-This resource provides useful information for Learners, within our training scheme.
+This resource provides useful information for Learners, within our learning scheme.

 Trainer Resources

-This resource provides useful information for Trainers, within our training scheme.
+This resource provides useful information for Trainers, within our learning scheme.